STAFF & TRUSTEES

 Neil Curry (Chair/Treasurer)

-“I was elected as a Trustee to the FCDC at the 2016 AGM on 20th Nov 2016.
-I live in Bradley Stoke and I am the grandfather of Savannah who will be 7 years old on Christmas Day this year.
-Savannah has had severe hearing impairment but could hear with the aid of her hearing aids but following re-assessment she was successfully transitioned to Bi-lateral Cochlea Implants which she received in May 2017.
-My wife, Janice and I, did not really know the impact of HI until it affected us as a family and naturally have been surprised and grateful for all the help that we as a family have received so far from the relevant support agencies.
-I can see that over the years Savannah will be receiving a lot of assistance and I feel that I would like to put back some support to show how thankful we are for that help.
-Hence me volunteering to be a Trustee for the FCDC.
-Since becoming a Trustee my role has expanded to also act as the Treasurer for the Centre”
+“I was elected as a Trustee to the FCDC at the AGM held on 20th Nov 2016.
+I live in Bradley Stoke, in Bristol and I am the grandfather of Savannah who will be 10 years old on Christmas Day 2024.
+Savannah was born with severe hearing impairment (HI) but could hear with the aid of her hearing aids but as her hearing deteriorated she was successfully transitioned to Bi-lateral Cochlea Implants which she received in May 2017.
+Savannah is in mainstream school and thriving.
+As a family we did not really know the impact of HI until it affected us and naturally we have been really grateful for all the help, over the years, that she has received from the relevant support agencies and I was keen to help out as best I could.
+My role as a Trustee graduated into becoming the Chair of the charity during the Covid period and I see my role as developing the Charity and making it as sustainable as possible for the future.”

 Sarah Evans